New College, Oxford: Buildings and gardens

 The initial building phase saw the construction of the Great Quad with the Gate Tower, the dining hall with the four-storeyed Muniment Tower for access, the chapel, the cloisters (consecrated as a burial site in 1400) with the four-storeyed bell tower (1400), along with the Warden's Barn in New College Lane (1402) and the Long Room (behind the SE corner of the Great Quad), purpose-built as a garderobe.

 The three-sided Garden Quadrangle, open at one end and begun by the addition of The Chequer to the east of the Great Quad in 1449, was completed in two stages between 1682 and 1707.
 Further college expansion led to the formation of Holywell Quad in the 19th century.
 A range known as 'New Buildings' was built along Holywell Street between 1872 and 1896, partly by George Gilbert Scott in High Victorian style (1872), and partly, including the Robinson Tower over the entrance gates, by Basil Champneys in late Victorian style (1885, 1896).

-New College is building a new development on its Savile Road site, next to New College School.
-The Gradel Quadrangles were designed by David Kohn Architects and received planning permission in June 2018.
-They will provide an additional 99 student rooms, additional dining and kitchen space, a flexible learning hub and a performance venue.
+A new development on the Savile Road site, next to New College School, received planning permission in June 2018.
+The Gradel Quadrangles were designed by David Kohn Architects and provide an additional 99 student rooms, additional dining and kitchen space, a flexible learning hub and a performance venue.

 The tower of Gradel Quadrangles features several carved animal figures, symbolizing endangered species.
 Additional animal carvings adorn the parapets, reflecting a shift in architectural symbolism from colonial exploration to contemporary environmental concerns.
 Upper diamond-shaped windows allude to Melnikov House in Moscow, a seminal project of the Soviet avant garde.
-In 2022, Sir Robert McAlpine was proceeding with construction.
+Writing for The Guardian, Oliver Wainwright described the Quadrangles as "a fun neighbour to the city's dreaming spires."